 Now that I have shared my favorites the hard part is choosing one.
 Below are the tips I use for myself and my clients.

-- Another important thing to keep in mind when choosing paint is the sheen.
-I typically do Eggshell for the walls, Satin or Semi-Gloss for trim and flat for a ceiling.
+3. Another important thing to keep in mind when choosing paint is sheen.
+I typically do Eggshell for the walls, Satin or Semi-Gloss for trim, and flat for the ceiling.
 The sheen can affect the way a color appears, so it is important to decide this before you select samples.

 For my kitchen project, I have narrowed it down to Simply White, Alabaster, Cloud White, White Dove.
 Let me know your favorite in the comments!

 Favorite Paint Supplies